YlmRdm/report-flink/README.rst

     Yalım's LaTeX template
 =================================

+This is a LaTeX project to write and present the report about Apache Flink.

 The template is using the `Memoir class <http://www.ctan.org/tex-archive/macros/latex/contrib/memoir/>`_ which includes a lot of useful and predefined commands.
 See the "Miscellaneous" chapter of the `Memoir manual <http://tug.ctan.org/tex-archive/macros/latex/contrib/memoir/memman.pdf>`_.